afnom/missing-semester/_2024/cloud_computing.md

 # Final Thoughts
 * PLEASE REMEMBER TO TURN OFF YOUR INSTANCES AND ANY EBS VOLUMES YOU'RE NOT USING!
+	* Terminated instances will stick around in interface for a bit...
 * Otherwise, have fun!

 ![Astral Projection](/2024/files/astral_ssh.jpg)